stanislawbartkowski/hadoopsql/README.md

 cd hadoopsql/pho
 ./imp
 ```
-File sales.txt is to big to be swallowed in one go and has to be split to several parts more digestible.
+File sales.txt is too big to be swallowed in one go and has to be split into several parts more digestible.

 # Results